 The Body's Balancing Act

-For those few patients who regularly eat a nutritionally diverse diet rich in whole foods, fermented dairy products, oily fish and other sources of omega-3, and get enough sun exposure, ADK supplementation may not be as effective.
-But the reality is, most of us fail to meet the dietary needs of our bodies, so ADK interplay can be very beneficial to helping maintain balanced bodily function, including the immune system, and in modulating inflammation.
+For those few patients who regularly eat a nutritionally diverse diet rich in whole foods, fermented dairy products, oily fish and other sources of omega-3, and get enough sun exposure, ADK supplementation may not be as important.
+But the reality is, most of us fail to meet the dietary needs of our bodies, so ADK interplay can be very beneficial to helping maintain balanced bodily function, including the immune system.*

 The protein signaling that goes on biochemically in the body is all about balance.
 The mindset of supplementation in functional medicine is different than that of conventional medicine.
-The way we have been programmed to think about treatment is to take this pill for that ailment.
-Taking this medicine will fix that health condition.
-With supplementation, the goal is more about creating balance in the body, and to modulate imbalances.
-Along these lines, ADK creates a natural environment that reflects the body’s expectations for meeting its functioning needs.
+With supplementation, the goal is about creating balance in the body, and to modulate imbalances.
+Along these lines, ADK creates an environment that reflects the body’s expectations for meeting its functioning needs.

 Maximizing the roles of the signaling proteins through the interplay of vitamins ADK takes a significant step toward optimizing wellness.
 To break it down, vitamin A enhances the vitamin D in its role to carry the calcium to the places it’s needed.
 Vitamin K regulates vitamin A so it won’t interfere in vitamin D absorption, while also helping to minimize calcium build up in arteries and kidneys.* These three together form a specific synergy, making each of them more effective when taken together in the appropriate amounts.
 As a result of utilizing ADK, patients will benefit from a more balanced immune system, as well as improved bone health.*